-Objective: To minimise any adverse effects on the safety and efficiency of the road or rail network from vehicular traffic generated from the site at an existing or new vehicle crossing or level crossing or new junction.
-Acceptable So lutions Perfo rmance Criteria A1.1 P1 For a category 1 road or a limited access road, vehicular traffic to and from the site will not require: (a) a new junction; (b) a new vehicle crossing; or Vehicular traffic to and from the site must minimise any adverse effects on the safety of a junction, vehicle crossing or level crossing or safety or efficiency of the road or rail network, having regard to: (c) a new leve el crossing; or (a) any increase in traffic caused by the use; A1.2 (b) the nature of the traffic generated by the access road, wr vehicle crossing and developme authority; or A1.3 For the rail netw private level cro uding a category 1 road or a limited itten consent for a new junction, g, or level crossing to serve the use in that been issued by the road work, written consent for a new issing to serve the use and its been issued by the rail authority; (c) (d) (e) (f) (g) (h) the nature of the road; the speed limit and traffic flow of the road; any alternative access to a road; the need for the use; any traffic impact assessment; and any advice received from the rail or road authority. existing vehicle to and from the site, using an crossing or private level crossing, by more than: (a) the am ounts in Table C3.1; or of the d by a licence issued under Part IVA Roads and Jetties Act 1935 in t to a limited access road; and A1.5 Vehicular traffic must be able to enter and leave a
+Objective: To minimise any adverse effects on the safety and efficiency of the road or rail netw from vehicular traffic generated from the site at an existing or new vehicle crossing or level crossing or new junction.
+Acceptable So lutions Perfo rmance Criteria A1.1 P1 For a category 1 road or a limited access road, vehicular traffic to and from the site will not require: (a) a new junction; Vehicular traffic to and from the site must minimise any adverse effects on the safety of a junction, vehicle crossing or level crossing or safety or efficiency of the road or rail network, having regard to: (c) a new leve el crossing. (a) any increase in traffic caused by the use; A1.2 For a road, excluding a category 1 road or a limited access road, written consent for a new junction, vehicle crossing, or level crossing to serve the use and development has been issued by the road authority.
+A1.3 For the rail network, written consent for a new private level crossing to serve the use and development has been issued by the rail authority. (b) (c) (d) (e) (f) (g) (h) the nature of the traffic generated by the use; the nature of the road; the speed limit and traffic flow of the road; any alternative access to a road; the need for the use; any traffic impact assessment; and any advice received from the rail or road authority. existing vehicle will not increase (a) the am (b) allowed of the b to and from the site, using an crossing or private level crossing, by more than: ounts in Table C3.1; or d by a licence issued under Part IVA Roads and Jetties Act 1935 in t to a limited access road.
+A1.5 Vehicular traffic must be able to enter and leave a major road in a forward direction.

-Table C3.1 Acceptable increase in annual average daily traffic to and from the site (total of ingress and egress)
+Table C3.1Acceptable increase in annual average daily traffic to and from the site (total of ingress and egress)

-Location of vehicular traffic Amount of acceptable increase in annual average daily traffic to and from the site (total of ingress and egress) Vehicles up to 5.5m long Vehicles longer than 5.5m long Vehicle crossing on major roads and private level crossings 10% or 10 vehicle movements per day, whichever is the greater 10% Vehicle crossings on other roads 20% or 40 vehicle movements per day, whichever is the greater 20% or 5 vehicle movements per day, whichever is the greater
+Location of vehicular traffic Amount of acceptable increase in annual average daily traffic and from the site (total of ingress and egress) Vehicles up to 5.5m long Vehicles longer than 5.5m long Vehicle crossing on major roads and private level crossings 10% or 10 vehicle movements per day, whichever is the greater 10% Vehicle crossings on other roads 20% or 40 vehicle movements per day, whichever is the greater 20% or 5 vehicle movements per day, whichever is the greater